dustinpfister/blog_posts/_posts/js-array-reduce.md

 ### 4.3 - The Object values static method

 The object values method is a static method of the Main Object global in core javaSscript that will return an array of values for each public key in a given object.
+So if I want to use reduce with the values of an object that has named keys rather than numbed ones, this would be one way to go about doing so.
+I can just call the Object values method and given the object to that method, the returned result is then an array of all the public values of that object, it is then this array that I would call reduce off of to get the final product.

 ```js
 // An array with just public names keys